 MOLDED SILICONE PRODUCTS

-ARCO Silicone is a third-generation, family-owned company with more than 175 dedicated team members.
+ARCO Silicone is a fourth-generation, family-owned company with more than 175 dedicated team members.
 Our silicone products are Made in America, ensuring better service, faster shipping, higher fill rates, and consistent quality.
 We continue to innovate and push the boundaries in creating custom silicone extrusions and custom-molded silicone parts.

-Our talented and experienced engineers work closely with our customers to design and produce molded silicone parts to exact specifications.
+Our talented and experienced engineers work closely with our customers to design and produce molded silicone parts to their exact specifications.
 This page will discuss some of the most common silicone molding methods to inform the sourcing process.

 ARCO Silicone offers the following processes for custom-molded silicone products:

 - Liquid Silicone Rubber (LSR) Injection Molding.
 This fabrication method uses a mechanical mixing process to combine the two-component silicone compound before it is heat-cured in the mold.
 Liquid silicone has exceptional heat- and flame-resistant qualities and high formability.
-LSR creates injection-molded silicone products with superior durability, tensile strength, flexibility, and accuracy, making it ideal for automation and 24/7 production.
+LSR creates injection-molded silicone products with superior durability, tensile strength, flexibility, and accuracy, making them ideal for automation and 24/7 production.